Mumzy Stranger

 Muhammad Mumith Ahmed (মুহাম্মদ মুমিথ আহমেদ; born 18 January 1984), known professionally as Mumzy Stranger or his producing name SP (an abbreviation of Stranger Productions), is a British rapper, singer, songwriter and record producer.
 He made his mainstream recording debut in the summer of 2009 with his debut single "One More Dance" along with follow-up single, "Showgirl".
 The following year, he released Fly with Me which is the lead single from his debut album, Journey Begins.

 He is the first artist of Bangladeshi descent to have entered the mainstream music industry and still remains one of the latest prospects of British-Asian R&B artists in Britain.
 He sings in a unique style combining reggae, dancehall, R&B and soul, and in different languages including English, Bengali, Punjabi, Hindi and Arabic.

 Early life

-Mumzy was born in Plaistow, Newham in East London, United Kingdom on 18 January 1984 to Bangladeshi Muslim parents.
+Mumzy was born in Plaistow, Newham in East London, England on 18 January 1984 to Bangladeshi Muslim parents.
 He is of Bengali origin and was raised in a traditional Islamic home.
 He is the second youngest of six in his family.

 In 2000, Mumzy started out in the UK garage scene at the age of 16, and was involved in pirate radio until 2003 when he left as he felt like a stranger (from which he derived his stage name).